 Abuse of Workers Continues in the 21st-Century

 In comparing these two accidents and the working conditions from two vastly different countries and centuries, I am not saying that the fight for labor rights in the United States is over.
 Early factory workers in America were poorly paid and child labor was common.
 The workers at the Triangle Shirtwaist Factory earned $15 a week while working 12 hours every day!
 The workers were teenage, immigrant girls who spoke no English.
 Fast forward to the present day America and you will find a similar abuse of immigrant workers in America.
-An article posted on the website for the Lower East Side Tenement Museum states the following about the present day situation in the New York garment industry:
+An article formerly posted on the website for the Lower East Side Tenement Museum states the following about the present day situation in the New York garment industry:

 “Even as the 21st century begins, the Lower East Side and adjoining Chinatown remain intricately tied to the garment industry.
 Along with the Sunset Park area of Brooklyn, many garment shops in Chinatown still work on the system of contracting.
 Presently, Chinese workers constitute the largest portion of immigrants working in both legal and illegal garment shops, although they are joined by other recent immigrants from the Dominican Republic, Puerto Rico, Vietnam and myriad other nations.”